cgutierr-zgz/cgutierr-zgz.github.io/content/posts/refreshing-auth-tokens-with-dio/index.md

 Here we check if the status code of the response is 401, which, for our case, means that the token has expired, then we call the `refreshTokens` method to refresh the token, and we add the new `accessToken` to the request headers, then we create a new request with the new `accessToken` and we return the response to the caller.<br>

-Voilà, we have a working interceptor that refreshes the token when it expires :tada:.
+Voilà, now we have a working interceptor that not only refreshes the token when it expires, but also adds the `accessToken` to the request headers, so we don't have to :tada:

 ## Conclusion :memo: